 Who is Involved in Sexual Harassment?

 It’s important to note that victims of sexual harassment can be both men and women.
 Additionally, the harasser can be either a man or a woman, and they may be of the same sex.
-The harasser may be a supervisor, a different department supervisor in the company, co-worker, an agent of your employer, or another person associated with the company who is not an employee.
+The harasser may be a supervisor, a different department supervisor in the company, a co-worker, an agent of your employer, or another person associated with the company who is not an employee.

 The key component of sexual harassment is the harassing behavior must be unwanted.
 The victim does not necessarily need to be the individual being harassed.
 You could be a bystander or co-worker that is affected by the offensive behavior.
 You can also make a claim for sexual harassment even if you have not suffered economic damages or been fired.

 Navigating sexual harassment within a company can be a difficult process.
 If you or someone at your workplace is experiencing sexual harassment, it’s important to take action.
 The first thing to do is inform the person that the behavior is unwelcome and demand that it stop.
 If it doesn’t, you will need to make the employer aware of it.
 You don’t have to go down this route alone.
 It’s always best to consult an experienced sexual harassment attorney to help you understand your rights.
-Call (619) 342-8000 for a free consultation today.
+Call (619) 468-5222 for a free case evaluation today.

 At Haeggquist & Eck, pursuing justice on behalf of our clients is the top priority — whether it’s fighting for unpaid overtime and fair pay, against discrimination and harassment, or battling defective products and services.
-If you live and work in California and are being subjected to sexual harassment at work, schedule a free consultation with one of the experienced sexual harassment attorneys at the law firm of Haeggquist & Eck.
+If you live and work in California and are being subjected to sexual harassment at work, schedule a free case evaluation with one of the experienced sexual harassment attorneys at the law firm of Haeggquist & Eck.